karapostK/jam/README.md

 NB.
 You can adjust how many gpus are visible to the agent by specifying `CUDA_VISIBLE_DEVICES=... wandb agent..`

 #### Multiple Runs on a Server
-When you activated a sweep, and you don't want to start each single agent, you can use `run_agents.py`.
-Originally from my cool colleague [Christian](https://github.com/Tigxy/SiBraR---Single-Branch-Recommender/blob/main/run_agent.py)
+After activating a sweep, you can use `run_agents.py` to launch multiple agents simultaneously.

 When running `run_agent.py` you need to specify:
 - `sweep_id`.
 This value should be in the format `<entity_name>/<project_name>/<sweep_id>`